Vivek-04022001/documentation/docs/deployment/caching/proxies.md

 ### Change the URL

-Since resources are cached in the proxy based on their URL, you can invalidate the cached copy by changing an item's URL when it is updated.
+Since resources are cached in the proxy based on their URL, you can invalidate the cached copy by changing an item's URL when it's updated.

 This is the approach taken by Plone's resource management.
 Links that are inserted into Plone's content pages for resources managed by Plone contain a hash-based token, which changes when the main bundle file changes.